 The new work from Wes Anderson, "The French Dispatch," is a portmanteau film.
 That is to say, it contains a number of narratives—in this instance, four—that are neatly packed together, as if inside a suitcase.—Anthony Lane

 In Lewis Carroll's Through the Looking Glass, Alice asks Humpty Dumpty to explain words from the nonsense poem "Jabberwocky" and is told that slithy is "like a portmanteau-there are two meanings packed up into one word."
 Although slithy hasn't caught on (it's made up of slimy and lithe, according to Humpty Dumpty), another portmanteau invented by Carroll has in fact found a place in the language: chortle (supposedly from chuckle and snort).
 English includes other portmanteaus, too, such as brunch (breakfast and lunch) and dramedy (drama and comedy).
 Following Carroll's lead, English speakers have come to call these fairly common words by the not-so-common name for a type of traveling bag with two compartments.
 The technical (and simpler) term for such words is blend.

 carried her possessions with her in an old portmanteau

-These example sentences are selected automatically from various online news sources to reflect current usage of the word 'portmanteau'.
-Views expressed in the examples do not represent the opinion of Merriam-Webster or its editors.
-Send us feedback.
+These examples are programmatically compiled from various online sources to illustrate current usage of the word 'portmanteau.'
+Any opinions expressed in the examples do not represent those of Merriam-Webster or its editors.
+Send us feedback about these examples.